 - Pine trees

-Dangers of Candles
+4. Be Mindful of Candles

 Candles play a prominent role in many holiday celebrations.
-Advent wreaths, Menorahs, and other light sources produced from open flame may enjoy a prominent place in many homes, but they can pose a threat to your pet or your entire home.
+Advent wreaths, Menorahs, and other light sources produced from open flame may enjoy a prominent place in many homes, but they can pose a threat to your dog or your entire home.
 A gentle bump or tail wag can send them toppling, which serves as a high fire risk.

 - Keep candles off tablecloths or runners that your dog might be able to pull down.